rednafi/stress-test-locust/README.md

     ./scripts/run.sh -n 4 # number of the workers
     ```

 * To access the the Locust GUI, go to [http://localhost:8089/](http://localhost:8089/) on your browser.
 You'll be prompted to provide a username and a password.
 Use `ubuntu` as the username and `debian` as the password.
-You'll be greeted by a screen like this:
+You'll be greeted by a screen like below.
+You should see that the fields of the form are already filled in since Locust pulls the values from the `locust.conf` file:

     ![locust signin](https://user-images.githubusercontent.com/30027932/92285103-51988580-ef25-11ea-9155-c9d3f5dcaf42.png)